 During the year ended December 31, 2023, the Company returned the property to the owner and exited the option agreement.
+The Company's claims that it staked in 2022 has now lapsed.

 New Opportunities

 Lincoln continues to evaluate mineral properties that contain significant drilled gold resources.
 Evaluations are focused on deposits in the western United States.
 Gold properties with economic merit and good logistics will be considered for acquisition.